-Wendy L. Simpson Greater of \$3,000,000 or 300% of 5-year average annual compensation Pamela J. Shelley-Kessler 250% of 5-year average annual compensation Clint B. Malin 250% of 5-year average annual compensation
+Greater of \$3,000,000 or 300% of 5-year average annual Wendy L. Simpson compensation Pamela J. Shelley-Kessler 250% of 5-year average annual compensation Clint B. Malin 250% of 5-year average annual compensation

 Upon such an occurrence, we also have agreed to continue health insurance benefits at our expense up to an 18-month period for the named executive officers.
-Further, under the standard provisions of our equity compensation plan award agreements, all stock options and restricted common stock automatically vest upon a change in control for the named executive officers and all the performance-based market stock units deemed earned as of the date of the change of control, will vest upon termination within 24 months following a change in control
+Further, under the provisions of the employment agreement and award agreements for each named executive officer, all their stock options and restricted common stock will vest upon termination within 24 months following a change in control and all their performance-based market stock units deemed earned as of the date of the change in control will vest upon termination within 24 months following a change in control.
+Accordingly, the equity awards of our named executive officers do not automatically vest upon a change in control.